 So, let me just do a quick playback for y’all.
 The goal-setting process works like this: Daily habits help you achieve your goals, and goals help you achieve the big vision.
 This process can (and should) apply to multiple areas of your life.

 And let me tell you something: If I can do it, you definitely can too.
-So, I’m going to give you a few examples from my own 2020 goals.
+So, I’m going to give you a few examples from my own 2020 goals of new things to try.
 Yours might be different, and that’s totally cool.
 We can still be friends.

 1. Spiritual Goals